roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-04 ****** bydawn1958© The young cheerleader boldly told the adorable coach that she was overly confused by her inner sexuality.
+The young cheerleader boldly told the adorable coach that she was overly confused by her inner sexuality.
 Strangely the girl had no difficulty telling the university coach that she was gay and how she was extremely attracted to timid or submissive older women.
 Although Sarah found the girl's attention crude and immature, she also felt good because it took a lot of courage for the girl to confide in her.

  When Sarah heard the girl's confession, her mind went into overdrive.
 She pondered numerous dominatrix possibilities for the talented and beautiful high school cheerleader and wasn't happy until a good solution was reached.
 It seemed the two were together during all of the breaks and near the end of the weekend session Sarah decided to make her move.
 "I know someone you would fall in love with.
 She's older... she's absolutely gorgeous... and she's totally submissive," Sarah told the teenager.